Complex nonlinear sigma model: On

 \subsection{Two dimensions}

 In two dimensions, a complex-conjugate pair of fixed points generically appears [Figs.~\ref{fig_On}\,(f)-(j)], much as in one dimension.
 However, in contrast to the one-dimensional case, these fixed points can have scaling dimensions with the positive real part and thus form unstable spirals.
 For example, for $N=3$ at $\mathcal{O}\,( t^5 )$, the complex fixed points occur at $t_{\rm c} = 0.267 \pm 1.159i$ and are characterized by the complex scaling dimensions $y_t = 0.87 \pm 3.61i$.
 Accordingly, these fixed points act as critical points unique to complexified field theory.
 The asymptotic rays in Eq.~\eqref{eq: asymptote} that connect these complex fixed points to $\pm i \infty$ serve as lines of discontinuous phase transitions.
+In Table~\ref{tab: 2D O(N) NLSM - tc}, we summarize the complex fixed points $t_{\rm c}$ for various values of $N$.
+This order-by-order analysis shows that the qualitative structure is stable within the available perturbative orders.

 Complex conformal field theory behavior in the $\mathrm{O} \left( N \right)$ nonlinear sigma model has been analyzed in a recent work~\cite{Yang-26}.
 In contrast to the perturbative approach employed in our work, it is based on the exact analysis of $\mathrm{O} \left( N \right)$ loop models using the Coulomb-gas method.
 Consistent with our perturbative results, it finds a complex-conjugate pair of critical points, whose critical exponents $\nu$ defined in Eq.~\eqref{eq: nu} are exactly obtained as